revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-156.Jack is aksing to his friend How will you set environment variable in python?
+156. Jack asks his friend how will you set the environment variables in python.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In python `os.environ` consider a python dictionary, so all the common dictionary operations can be performed.
+In python `os.environ`, consider a python dictionary, so all the common dictionary operations can be performed.
 In addition to the get and set operations mentioned in the other answers, we can also simply check if a key exists.
 The keys and values should be stored as strings.

 Python 3